This page is for characters who appear in 3Below.

 - Teen Genius: Even by the standards of his race, Krel is considered a technological genius with no equal.

-The king of Akiridion-5 who rules alongside his wife, Queen Coranda and the father of Aja and Krel Tarron.
-Following an attack on their home by General Val Morando, he and his queen are injured and spend the majority of the series in regeneration pods to heal while their children work to protect them.
+The king and queen of Akiridion-5 and the parents of Aja and Krel Tarron.
+Following an attack on their home by General Val Morando, they are both injured and spend the majority of the series in regeneration pods to heal while their children work to protect them.

-- Action Dad: He is skilled with a serrator and uses it with great skill.
+- Action Dad /Action Mom: They are both skilled with serrators and use them with great skill.

-- Heroic Sacrifice: In the final episode of the series, he and the Queen use their cores to power the weapon to defeat General Morando.
+- Heroic Sacrifice: In the final episode of the series, they use their cores to power the weapon to defeat General Morando.

-- The Good King: He is beloved by his people for being a just and fair ruler.
+- The Good King /The High Queen: They are both beloved by their people for being just and fair rulers.

-- Royals Who Actually Do Something: When General Morando and his troops are outside their palace, he and his wife are at the front lines of defense, ready to fight them off to protect their children.
+- Royals Who Actually Do Something: When General Morando and his troops are outside their palace, they are at the front lines of defense, ready to fight them off to protect their children.

 The zealous and battle-hungry commander of Akiridion-5's military force the Taylon Phalanx and Aja and Krell's bodyguard.
 On Earth, he is disguised as an elderly human man who acts as a protagonist along with the royal siblings in 3Below.